Rapid Dispute Resolution (RDR) Explained & Simplified

-Together, Order Insight, Rapid Dispute Resolution, and chargeback prevention alerts are used in this workflow.
+Together, Order Insight, RDR, and chargeback prevention alerts are used in this workflow.

 Five things need to happen if you want to use Rapid Dispute Resolution to its fullest potential.

-If you are interested in using Rapid Dispute Resolution, you can enroll for services through a facilitator.
-Midigator is a preferred facilitator for Rapid Dispute Resolution and offers this tool along with Order Insight, prevention alerts, analytics, reporting, and chargeback responses.
+If you are interested in using RDR, you can enroll for services through a facilitator.
+Midigator is a preferred facilitator for RDR and offers this tool along with Order Insight, prevention alerts, analytics, reporting, and chargeback responses.

 Set Response Rules